F.E.A.R. 2: Project Origin: Design

-At the same time as introducing such variety, however, Monolith were conscious of not straying too far from the basics of the first game.
+At the same time as introducing such variety, however, Monolith was conscious of not straying too far from the basics of the first game.
 Matthews explains, "to bring too many new unique experiences to F.E.A.R.
 2 could potentially diminish the F.E.A.R.-like quality we have tried so hard to preserve."
 An example of this was the game's health system.
 Initially, the plan was for the game to have a fully regenerative health system with no medkits.
 Early demos incorporated this system, but fan reaction was largely negative, with many arguing that the first game's medkit-based health system was superior.
 In response, the designers adopted a partial regenerative system that would restore a player's health to 30%, but they also incorporated the medkits from the first game (albeit limiting the player to three and making them much scarcer than before).
 After the change, they found that testers "reported that the fights felt more dynamic and less repetitive than before."

 In terms of gameplay, Monolith initially experimented with a co-op mode in the main campaign but they decided against it because they felt it "watered down" the horror.
 Graphically, John O'Rorke (engine architect and principal software engineer), explained that an important element of the sequel was enhancing the first game's much-lauded particle system and dynamic lighting.
 In particular, Monolith worked to increase the amount of destructible elements within each location.
 The game also features numerous graphical elements not in the original, including HDR, motion blur, new lighting solutions, volumetric rendering, and ambient occlusion.